Kairarau Matū Koiora

 Source: BioTech New Zealand, 2019.

 (This information is a guide only.
 Find out more about the sources of our pay information)

 Biochemists may do some or all of the following:

-- study the chemical make-up of living things including genes, proteins and molecules
+- study the chemical make-up of living cells including genes, proteins and molecules

-- study chemical processes such as digestion and growth
+- study chemical processes such as cell development and disease

-- study the effects of foreign bodies, such as diseases or vaccines, on living things
+- study the effects of diseases or vaccines on living things

 - develop and test new products such as medicines or ingredients